aliceyu1111/Slave-to-the-Algorithm/Week 3/readme.md

 In his digital artwork “Interconnected”, its created through the use of operational data at Charlotte Douglas International Airport.
 The data that feeds the artwork include global and regional air-traffic tracking software, airline flight information, baggage handling systems, and parking and ground shuttle transportation throughout the airport.
 This artwork is ever-changing and is a response to the real – time responses to a dynamic flow of data.

+I really like the results of this project and how interactive it is.
+It’s interesting to see what kinds of artwork can be created through the use of simple data analysis.

 <img src= "https://github.com/aliceyu1111/Slave-to-the-Algorithm/blob/master/Week%203/CLT-Data-Plotings.003-2880x1620.jpeg" width ="400" />
 <img src= "https://github.com/aliceyu1111/Slave-to-the-Algorithm/blob/master/Week%203/Interconnected-Photo-08-2880x1920.jpg" width ="400" />